asongtoruin/pyTRIS/docs/getting-started.md

       e.g. `'8438,8439'`
 * `start_date` should be a date in string format of `DDMMYYYY` - e.g.
   `'01012020'` for the 1st January 2020
-* `start_date` should be a date, again as a string in the same format
+* `end_date` should be a date, again as a string in the same format

 ??? warning
     If any of the required parameters are missing, `pyTRIS` will raise a